Natural skincare products for sensitive skin made in Canada

 For sensitive skin, use a mineral (physical) sunscreen with zinc oxide or titanium dioxide.
 Avoid chemical sunscreens, which can absorb into skin and cause irritation.
 Look for fragrance-free mineral sunscreens.
 Apply daily, even on cloudy days.
 UV damage worsens inflammation and sensitivity.

-Optional: One Active at a Time.
+Optional: one active at a time.
 If your skin is stable and you want to add an active ingredient (like a hydrating serum or a very gentle exfoliant), introduce it slowly.
-One product every 1-2 weeks, not more.
+One product every 1 to 2 weeks, not more.
 Watch for reactions.
 If your skin flares, remove it immediately and return to your base routine.

 Patch testing is essential for sensitive skin.
 It helps you identify reactions before applying a product all over your face.

-Step 1:Ā Choose a test area.
+Step 1: Choose a test area.
 The inner crook of your elbow or behind your ear is ideal because the skin is thin and reactive.

-Step 2:Ā Apply a small amount of the product to the test area.
+Step 2: Apply a small amount of the product to the test area.

-Step 3:Ā Leave it on for 24-48 hours.
-Don't wash it off.
+Step 3: Leave it on for 24 to 48 hours.
+Do not wash it off.
 Keep the area dry and avoid touching it.

-Step 4:Ā Check for reactions: redness, burning, itching, swelling, or rash.
-If there's any reaction, wash it off and don't use the product.
-If there's no reaction after 48 hours, it's likely safe.
+Step 4: Check for reactions: redness, burning, itching, swelling, or rash.
+If there is any reaction, wash it off and do not use the product.
+If there is no reaction after 48 hours, it is likely safe.

-Step 5:Ā Apply to a small area of your face (like the cheek) for 3-5 days.
+Step 5: Apply to a small area of your face (like the cheek) for 3 to 5 days.
 Watch for delayed reactions.

-Step 6:Ā If no reaction occurs, gradually incorporate it into your full routine.
+Step 6: If no reaction occurs, gradually incorporate it into your full routine.

 Fragrance-Free vs Unscented: Know the Difference

 This is critical for sensitive skin shoppers.
-The terms sound the same, but they're not.
+The terms sound the same, but they are not.

-UnscentedĀ means the product may still contain fragrance ingredients, but they've been masked by other fragrances so you don't smell anything obvious.
+Unscented means the product may still contain fragrance ingredients, but they have been masked by other fragrances so you do not smell anything obvious.
 "Unscented" products can still trigger reactions in sensitive skin because they contain fragrance chemicals.

 Always look for "fragrance-free" on the label.
 If you see "unscented" or no mention of fragrance status, check the ingredient list for "fragrance," "parfum," or essential oils.

-Natural Products and Sensitive Skin: What to Know
+Natural Skincare and Sensitive Skin: What to Know

-Natural ingredients aren't automatically gentle.
+Natural ingredients are not automatically gentle.
 This is one of the biggest misconceptions in skincare.
-Just because an ingredient comes from a plant doesn't mean it's safe for sensitive skin.
+Just because an ingredient comes from a plant does not mean it is safe for sensitive skin.

 Essential oils, citrus extracts, botanical fragrances, and plant-derived alcohols can be potent irritants.
 The British Association of Dermatologists notes that naturally-derived fragrance materials cause just as much allergic contact dermatitis as synthetic ones.

-At Gentle Moose, we think differently about natural skincare.
-We focus on barrier-supporting ingredients, minimal ingredient lists, and removing known irritants like fragrance and sulfates.
-We use natural extracts and oils only when they're scientifically proven to be gentle and beneficial, never for fragrance.
-Our philosophy is that the best natural ingredient is one that actually doesn't irritate your skin.
+At Gentle Moose, we focus on barrier-supporting ingredients, minimal ingredient lists, and removing known irritants like fragrance and sulfates.
+We use natural extracts and oils only when they are demonstrably gentle and beneficial, never for fragrance alone.

 Frequently Asked Questions